Outdoor Faucet Repair: Common Problems, Costs & DIY Fixes

 Get matched with companies for your specific needs

-A dripping outdoor faucet or a spigot that won't fully shut off might seem like a minor annoyance — but left unchecked, these small issues can quietly waste hundreds of gallons of water and set the stage for a burst pipe once winter arrives.
-The good news is that most outdoor faucet (hose bib) repairs are well within DIY reach and cost less than $20 in parts.
+A dripping outdoor faucet or a spigot that won't fully shut off might seem like a minor annoyance, but left unchecked, these small issues can quietly waste thousands of gallons of water and set the stage for a burst pipe once winter arrives.
+A faucet dripping about once per second wastes over 3,000 gallons per year, and the good news is that most outdoor faucet (hose bib) repairs are well within DIY reach and cost less than $20 in parts.

-In this guide, you'll learn how to identify the most common outdoor faucet problems, understand the difference between a standard and frost-free hose bib, tackle repairs yourself with step-by-step instructions, and know exactly when to call in a plumber — along with what it'll cost you either way.
+In this guide, you'll learn how to identify the most common outdoor faucet problems, understand the difference between a standard and frost-free hose bib, and tackle repairs yourself with step-by-step instructions.
+You'll also know exactly when to call in a plumber, along with what it'll cost you either way in 2026.

 Key Pinch Points